 Learn and improve your SQL coding with this ‘whodunnit’ game from Knightlab – a real ‘killer app’…

-Doing exactly what it says on the tin, Codingame teaches through single and multiplayer turn-based games, Languages include: Bash, C, C#, C++, Clojure, D, Dart, F# and Go.
+Doing exactly what it says on the tin, Codingame teaches through single and multiplayer turn-based games and community challenges.
+Languages include: Bash, C, C#, C++, Clojure, D, Dart, F# and Go.

 It has some very pretty graphics:

 On the other end of the graphic spectrum – but no less fun – Flexbox Defense is an addictive tower defense game created by Channing Allen.

 Position your towers using CSS, then let waves of attackers test your guns to their limits.

 This is a fantastic JS-based adventure game from Alex Nisnevich.

 It may be top-down, but it ain’t simple!
 The synthwave/chiptune music also gives it extra appeal.

 We wouldn’t be in the coding world without some anime ladies…

 In Code Maven from Crunchzilla, your wholesome friend guides you through the HTML DOM canvas API.

 She is also alongside in Game Maven, a more advanced version.